Key takeaways

 9. Cut back on alcohol and quit smoking

 If you want to increase stamina in bed, you may want to limit your drinking.
-Alcohol is no friend to sexual stamina, and chronic, heavy drinking can lead to:
+Alcohol is no friend to sexual stamina, and chronic, heavy drinking can lead to sexual dysfunction, which can include:

-Difficulty getting or maintaining an erection (the dreaded “whiskey dick”)
+Difficulty getting or maintaining an erection (so-called “whiskey dick”)

 Difficulty orgasming